 If the job requires a lot of travel, an interview will ask about your openness to it to decide whether to rule you in or out.
 Or, it’s possible travel could be part of the job depending on the employee’s preferences, so the interviewer is asking to get a better idea of what to plan for if they hire you.

-What is an interviewer looking for in an answer?
+What is an interviewer looking for in an answer about willingness to travel?

 An interviewer wants to gauge your honest attitude toward and realistic availability for work-related travel.
 This information will help them assess whether you’re up for the job’s demands regarding how much you’ll be on the go.